Spicy Miso Cucumber Salad

 Steps & Tips

-In a mixing bowl, add 1 tablespoon of Japanese soy sauce, 1 tablespoon of toasted sesame oil, 1 teaspoon of Chinese style chicken bouillon powder, 1 teaspoon of yellow miso paste, 1/2 teaspoon of chili oil, and 1/2 teaspoon of chili bean sauce.
-Mix everything until smooth.
+In a mixing bowl, add 1 tablespoon of Japanese soy sauce, 1 tablespoon of toasted sesame oil, 1 teaspoon of Chinese chicken Bon powder, 1 teaspoon of yellow miso paste, half a teaspoon of chili oil, and half a teaspoon of chili bean sauce.
+Mix until smooth.

-Tip: If you can't find tobanjan, gochujang works great as a backup.
+Tip: If you can't find toan Jan, Gotan works great as a backup.

-Wash and dry two Japanese cucumbers, then trim the ends.
+Wash and dry two Japanese cucumbers, or half the amount if using English cucumbers.
+Trim the ends.

-Use a rolling pin or sturdy beer mug to smash the cucumbers, aiming for cracks without turning them into mush.
+Using a rolling pin or sturdy beer mug, smash the cucumbers to create cracks without turning them into mush.

-Tip: Tearing the cucumber by hand creates jagged edges that hold onto the sauce better than knife cuts.
+Tip: Tearing the cucumber creates jagged edges that hold onto the sauce better than knife cuts.

-Toss the cucumber chunks into the sauce bowl and mix until every piece is coated.
+Toss the torn cucumbers into the sauce bowl and mix until every piece is coated.

-Cover the salad and let it sit in the fridge to enhance the flavors.
+Cover and let the salad sit in the fridge to enhance the flavors.

 Tip: Letting the salad sit in the fridge allows the flavors to meld together.